Supporting Bolton Hospice with a donation

 We rely on your donations because government funding only covers a fraction of our costs.
 Without your generosity we could not continue to provide our care.

-And every donation, of any size can have a real impact on the care we offer and the difference we make in people's lives.
+And every donation, of any size will have a real impact on the care we offer and the difference we make in people's lives.

 Use our impact calculator to see how your donation will help Bolton Hospice.